An email ctr formula makes it easy for you to calculate the click-through rate for your email campaigns.

 ActiveCampaign’s email Click-Through Rate formula

-Here’s how to use ActiveCampaign’s formula to find the CTR for your email:
+Here’s how to use ActiveCampaign’s CTR formula for your email:

 Divide the total number of clicks by the number of delivered emails.
 Then multiply the result by 100.